About XR Access

 Design & accessibility consultant, emerging technologies

-Dylan Fox is XR Access’ Head of Community and Outreach, responsible for empowering the XR Access workstreams and spreading the importance of XR accessibility to the public.
+Dylan Fox is XR Access’ Director of Operations, responsible for day-to-day operations of XR Access and spreading the importance of XR accessibility to the public.
 An accomplished speaker, he has given lectures on accessibility and ethics to campuses and conferences throughout the country.
-He has also published research at UC Berkeley on uses of augmented reality for people with low vision, and sits on the W3C Immersive Captions community group, the Metaverse Standards Forum, and IEEE Global Initiative on Ethics of Extended Reality.

 Bill Curtis-Davidson